IamTobi/ProjectX/README.md

 # ProjectX

-Making a tetris clone with multiplayer functionality like tetrinet
+Making a tetris clone with multiplayer functionality like tetrinet for mobile devices.

 ## Tetrinet